4 Shrewd Secrets from Women Who’ve Fixed Credit, Paid Debt and Made Fortunes

 That’s when she started looking into life insurance.

-It takes only a few minutes to get a free quote.
+It takes minutes to get a free quote.

 Secret No. 3: You Don’t Have to Have an MBA to Start a Business